TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

 - Continue the conversation from Test 1
-- Send: "Actually, I love steak and seafood"
+- Send: `Actually, I love steak and seafood`
 - Observe the agent's response

 **Chat Assistant Result**